PaperMC/Paper/README.md

 ![YourKit-Logo](https://www.yourkit.com/images/yklogo.png)

 [YourKit](http://www.yourkit.com/), makers of the outstanding java profiler, support open source projects of all kinds with their full featured [Java](https://www.yourkit.com/java/profiler/index.jsp) and [.NET](https://www.yourkit.com/.net/profiler/index.jsp) application profilers.
-We thank them for granting PaperSpigot an OSS license so that we can make our software the best it can be.
+We thank them for granting Paper an OSS license so that we can make our software the best it can be.